cole-brokamp/dotfiles/README.md

 singularity shell --contain --bind $PWD waffle-latest.dmg
 ```

-This will contain the image so that only uses files inside the container (e.g., R library folder), but will also mount `$PWD` to `$PWD` inside the container.
+This will contain the image so that it only uses files inside the container (e.g., R library folder), but will also mount `$PWD` to `$PWD` inside the container.
 Changes to `$PWD` will remain on host when exiting container shell.

-This still needs some considerable work:

-- how to indicate the user is inside singularity container?
-- what happens if more than one shell is running on a given container?